Grumblesaur/quickgen/README.txt

 Empty lines and lines beginning with / are ignored.
 In a line of rules, all elements but the last of the row are substrings that the script searches for.
 If it finds that substring in a word from your word file (which is one of the files that cleanup.py takes as input), that substring is replaced with the element at the end of the relevant row of rewrite rules.

+The # character marks the "end" of the file.
+You can type anything after a # character and the cleanup.py script will ignore it.
+This may be useful if you want to leave out a part of your ruleset for a particular batch of words, or if you want to leave yourself a note for future use without having to make excessive use of / or // to denote a comment.

 So using this example ruleset, the string "theepp" would become "þép".